 Visually Communicating the Plastic Pollution Problem

-Did you know that it’s plastic-free July?
+How do we reduce plastic?
 I’ve been thinking about it a lot; how my own personal choices intersect with the illustrations I’ve created for leading ecologists studying plastics in our environment.
+In our illustrated review of plastic pollution, I share what leading scientists are doing to combat the problem, with some thoughts on how all of us can try to help.

 Yesterday my kid asked me for a straw.
 Not to drink with, but to use for their balloon-powered car STEM craft.
 After scrounging in drawers and bins, I handed them one of the steel straws that has sat there unused for years.
 After the metal straw’s weight collapsed the cardboard wheels, I renewed my efforts and managed to find an old bag of the elusive plastic tubes hiding beneath our beeswax cloth wrap and silicone bags.